 - Three unexcused absences from regular meetings may result in termination of membership.

-- Members are responsible for attending all regularly scheduled PHAC meetings, which are generally held on the fourth Tuesday of the month, from 6:00 to 8:00 p.m. in various community locations.
+- Members are responsible for attending all regularly scheduled PHAC meetings, which are held every other month (odd numbered months) on the fourth Tuesday of the month, from 6:00 to 8:00 p.m. in City Hall.

 Minneapolis Health Department

 If you need this material in an alternative format please call the Minneapolis Health Department at (612) 673-2301 or email firstname.lastname@example.org.